 Formatting:

 Contrary to Superior Court Civil Rule 107(b) all briefs and motions should have one-inch margins and be written in 14 pt.
 Times New Roman font and double-spaced.
 Exhibits to briefs, there is no need to attach exhibits that have been electronically filed.
-Case citations shall use Westlaw format for unreported decisions where possible; the Superior Court does not presently have ready capability to utilize Lexis.
-Exhibits and unreported cases not cited in Westlaw should be physically attached to the briefs and motions unless impractical because of their volume, in which case a separate compendium will be appropriate.
+Case citations shall use Westlaw format for unreported decisions where possible; Exhibits and unreported cases not cited in Westlaw should be physically attached to the briefs and motions unless impractical because of their volume, in which case a separate compendium will be appropriate.
 When responding to a motion, avoid using terms and phrases typically used in answers to complaints (Admitted, Denied as Stated, etc.) in numbered paragraphs corresponding to the numbered paragraphs in the motion.
 Instead each argument in the motion should be addressed substantively.
 Please do not attach documents that have previously been docketed, such as complaint.

 Routine Motions: